 Who Are You Listening To?
 Matt Chandler at the moment.

-Hobbies: Motorcycles, Halo (PC), mountain biking every chance I get, hanging out with the Fam, reading.
+Hobbies: Motorcycles, mountain biking, hiking, hanging out with the Fam, Halo on the pc, reading.

-TV Shows: American Ninja Warrior, Broken Skull Ranch, The Voice, Blacklist
+TV Shows: American Ninja Warrior, Seal Team, Survivor

 Favorite Layman Church Moment: Oh yeah, like I can pick just one!

 What One Thing Should People Know Before Visiting?
 Layman is not a performance-oriented or “show” church.
-People don’t come to sit, stare and rate music or preaching.
+We don’t want you to feel like you’re there to sit, stare, and rate music or preaching.
 Layman Church is real, raw and participatory.
 There’s no gloss, no actors, no slick feel.
-We’ll make a few mistakes and laugh at them together as we go deeper with God.
+We may make a few mistakes.
+If we do, we’ll laugh at them together as we go deeper with God.
 Oh, and that the end, I usually ask if there are any questions, comments or disagreements and respond to them.